ALBooysen78/Semester-2-Poe-Part-2/Semester-2-Poe-Part-2/README.md

-# Semester-2-Poe-Part-1
+# Semester-2-Poe-Part-2
-This is the first part of Semester two's POE.
-This is a version with basic hero movement and attacking.
+This is the second part of Semester two's POE.
+This is an expanded version of Part 1 with more features.